top of page

 Because EVs have regenerative braking, that enables a new way to use the accelerator (can't call it the "gas" pedal, lol).

 In a gasoline car, lifting off the gas pedal causes the vehicle to slow down due to engine braking, wind resistance, and road friction.
+If you need to slow down faster, you'll use the brake pedal.
 This much you already know.

 But in an EV, lifting up on the accelerator can invoke automatic regenerative braking without touching the brake pedal.
 Many EVs let you set how strong this lift-off regenerative force is from none (pure coasting) on up to strong called 1-pedal driving and several steps in between.

-1PD is the one feature that I thought I'd never use before actually driving an EV.
+1PD is the one of those (EV-only) features that I thought I'd never use before actually driving an EV because I'd never experienced it before.
 Now I love it and use it exclusively in city driving.
 For highway driving, I use a lighter regen braking force.

 Instant Acceleration